CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ## [ ] _*?AGREEMENT*_ Obtain (or create) a description of the personal data categories that are included in the corpus
 ## [ ] _*?AGREEMENT*_ Find out if some further risk assessment (or a DPIA) was/is required and discuss further actions with the depositor if necessary
 ## [ ] _*?SUPPORT*_ Provide the depositor with further references regarding personal data minimization and safeguards that may be applied prior to submitting the corpus for distribution
-# [ ] _*+AGREEMENT*_ Prepare a preliminary version of the deposition license agreement for discussion (create a copy of the [deposition agreement template] (https://helsinkifi-my.sharepoint.com/:f:/r/personal/lennes_ad_helsinki_fi/Documents/Kielipankin%20sopimusasiat/DELA%20-%20Sopimuspohjat?csf=1&web=1&e=zRNnQQ))
+# [ ] _*+AGREEMENT*_ Make a copy of the [deposition agreement template | https://helsinkifi-my.sharepoint.com/:f:/r/personal/lennes_ad_helsinki_fi/Documents/Kielipankin%20sopimusasiat/DELA%20-%20Sopimuspohjat?csf=1&web=1&e=zRNnQQ] into a new folder (labeled as shortname) and prepare a preliminary version of the documents for discussion
 ## [ ] _*?AGREEMENT*_ Make arrangements to meet the depositor about the details of the deposition agreement
 ## [ ] _*?SUPPORT*_ Meet with the depositor/rightholder and take note of the action points
 ## [ ] _*+LEGAL*_ Make the final decision as to whether the resource can be distributed via the Language Bank of Finland (bring the case up in legal meeting, if necessary)
 ## [ ] _*+AGREEMENT*_ Prepare the final draft of the deposition license agreement and send it to corpus owner who should fill in the remaining gaps (ask for legal advice if needed)
-## [ ] _*+AGREEMENT*_ Check the final deposition agreement, combine all parts into a single pdf file and upload the document to the UniSign system for electronic signing by the rightholder (+ the data controller) and finally by the head of department at the University of Helsinki, https://unisign.helsinki.fi/sign/#/dashboard
+## [ ] _*+AGREEMENT*_ Check the final deposition agreement, combine all parts into a single pdf file and upload the document to the [UniSign | https://unisign.helsinki.fi/sign/#/dashboard] system for electronic signing by the rightholder (+ the data controller) and finally by the head of department at the University of Helsinki
 ## [ ] _*+AGREEMENT*_ In this Jira issue, add a comment stating the final license conditions, the rightholder(s), and the final list of the persons to be cited, according to the signed agreement.
 ## [ ] _*+IDA*_ Upload and freeze the signed deposition agreement (or similar proof of the distribution license) as a pdf file (named as KP_yyyy_AINEISTO_shortname_yyyymmdd.pdf, according to the date of the last signature in the document) in IDA, under Administration/agreements/shortname.
-[How to archive signed agreements](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_archive_signed_agreements.md)
+[How to archive signed agreements | https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_archive_signed_agreements.md]
 ## [ ] _*+HYSTORE*_ Upload the signed deposition agreement (or similar proof of the cleared distribution license) as a pdf file (named as KP_yyyy_AINEISTO_shortname_yyyymmdd.pdf, according to the date of the last signature in the document) to the HFST server, under data/corpora/agreements/shortname.
-[How to archive signed agreements](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_archive_signed_agreements.md)
+[How to archive signed agreements | https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_archive_signed_agreements.md]
-## [ ] _*+AGREEMENT*_ Upload the signed deposition agreement (or similar proof of the cleared distribution license) as a pdf file (filename KP_yyyy_AINEISTO_shortname_yyyymmdd.pdf, according to the date of the last signature in the document; document title "Kielipankki yyyy Aineistosopimus: shortname(s)") to the [contract register] (https://sopimus.helsinki.fi/) of the University of Helsinki, under H402 Digitaalisten ihmistieteiden osasto.
+## [ ] _*+AGREEMENT*_ Upload the signed deposition agreement (or similar proof of the cleared distribution license) as a pdf file (filename KP_yyyy_AINEISTO_shortname_yyyymmdd.pdf, according to the date of the last signature in the document; document title "Kielipankki yyyy Aineistosopimus: shortname(s)") to the [contract register | https://sopimus.helsinki.fi/) of the University of Helsinki, under H402 Digitaalisten ihmistieteiden osasto.
 By default, agreements are not 'confidential'.
-[How to archive signed agreements](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_archive_signed_agreements.md)
+[How to archive signed agreements | https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_archive_signed_agreements.md]
-## [ ] _*+DB*_ In the [resource database](https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_2), update the license status and the agreement locations.
+## [ ] _*+DB*_ In the [resource database | https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_2], update the license status and the agreement locations.
 \\
 ```